sourcey/spectacle/README.md

 ## Optimizing Your Workflow

+Using an API spec to generate your docs has a number of great advantages, such as:

+* **Maintain a single source**: Save time by removing the need to maintain a separate API spec and API documentation.
+* **No more out-of-date documentation**: Your documentation will always be up-to-date with your API spec.
+* **Be a better developer**: Your entire API system will be more stable and robust when built around your spec as a single source of truth.

-If you're a developer you are always looking for ways to optimize your workflow.
-The great thing about the Swagger spec is that it enables you to use your API spec as a source for automating and generating all parts of your API system, such as:
+As developer we're always looking for ways to improve and optimize our workflow, and documentation is just the beginning.
+With a well written Swagger you can automate and generate many parts of your API system, such as:

 * **Inline Code Generators**: Generate your Swagger JSON or YAML from your source code comments.
 * **Automate Testing**: Automate testing for all your API endpoints.
 * **Code Generation**: Automatically generate client and server code from your spec.
 * **Generate Documentation**: Really?

-For a list of open source libraries in many languages check here: http://swagger.io/open-source-integrations/
+For a list of open source Swagger based libraries in many languages check here: http://swagger.io/open-source-integrations/

 ## More Information